knative/docs/docs/versioned/install/README.md

   1. Install the [CLI Tools](../client/install-kn.md) including the Knative Operator CLI plugin.
   1. Install using the Knative Operator, and with it the Serving and Eventing components, by either of the following:
-       - The [Knative Operator](../install/operator/knative-with-operators.md) using K8S Manifests or via Helm.
+       - The [Knative Operator](../install/operator/knative-with-operators.md) using Kubernetes manifests or by using [Helm](https://helm.sh).
        - The [Knative Operator CLI](../install/operator/knative-with-operator-cli.md).

 All installations require a supported Kubernetes version.
 System requirements provided are recommendations only.
-The requirements for your installation m may, depending on whether you use optional components, such as a networking layer.
+The requirements for your installation may vary depending on whether you use optional components, such as a networking layer.

 For a list of commercial Knative products, see [Knative offerings](../install/knative-offerings.md).